 Students who select housing through our housing selection process are selecting for the full academic year.
 By finalizing housing selection, students commit to remaining on campus for the academic year.
-Limited exceptions to this contract include leaves of absence, study abroad, withdrawals, changes in circumstance, which allow for an Off Campus Appeal, and campus closure.
+Limited exceptions to this contract include leaves of absence, study abroad, withdrawals, changes in circumstance, which allow for an Off-Campus Appeal, and campus closure.
 Please view our Section III: Housing Procedures for more information.

-All students select, or are assigned, a space in the residence halls or apartments.
+All students who do not select housing are assigned a space in the residence halls or apartments.
 Students in double or triple rooms are assigned a space in the room, not the room as a whole.
 Consequently, the College reserves the right to use unoccupied spaces in a room and/or to relocate and move students should the need arise.
 The College reserves the right to determine the number of occupants in a room.
-If a vacancy occurs in a room or apartment, the remaining student(s) in the room or apartment may receive a new occupant to fill the existing vacancy.
+If a vacancy occurs in a room or apartment, the remaining student(s) in the room or apartment may receive a new occupant to fill the existing vacancy and students will be notified after a placement is made.